-Every year after evaluating snowmobiles for the upcoming season, Snow Goer magazine names a Snowmobile of the Year and Top 10 list, along with the 2019 Snowmobile Of The Year.
+Every year after evaluating snowmobiles for the upcoming season, Snow Goer names its Top 10 list, along with the Snowmobile Of The Year.

 The Top 10 Snowmobiles Of 2019